wikicite/kukulu/kukulu.md

 * qualifiers-order
 * reference hashes

 The [query language] is more limited than SPARQL but easier for small queries.
-The [rule language] requires additional discussion.
+The [rule language] is in a very early state of developlemt and it requires additional discussion.

 # Background